 Without methods in place for measurement, it will be impossible to monitor, analyze, and control the effectives of the processes.
 Companies must create methods within each controlled process to evaluate outcomes to ensure they are meeting OH&S objectives.
 These measurements may relate to legal and regulatory compliance, hazard identification and management, operational processes and job-related tasks, and general OH&S goals.

 The management review process is the final requirement of process evaluation.
-Similar to other ISO standards, 45001 requires leadership to meet routinely and analyze the OH&S system to find evidence of compliance and address any potential issues.
 These reviews should be handled with priority, and management should continuously consider incident occurrence and trends, resource adequacy, legal and regulatory changes, actions from previous reviews, and opportunities for continual improvement.

 Clause 10 – Improvement